edulinq/autograder-server/docs/tutorials/create-a-course.md

 see the [assignment section of the types documentation](../types.md#assignment).

 Now let's create the grader, which (as you can see in `static-files`) should be named `grader.py`.
-For breviety we won't put the full source code in this document, but you can see is at [resources/my-first-course/initial-assignment/assignment-01/grader.py](resources/my-first-course/initial-assignment/assignment-01/grader.py).
+For brevity we won't put the full source code in this document, but you can see is at [resources/my-first-course/initial-assignment/assignment-01/grader.py](resources/my-first-course/initial-assignment/assignment-01/grader.py).